Posted on October 31 2017

 There are some mechanical models, however the majority of watches feature Swiss or Japanese all metal quartz movements.
 The emphasis here is primarily on ruggedness and there's options for watches with a battery life of up to 10 years depending on the movement used.
 In a range where complications are in opposition to the core ethos, the movements were chosen for simplicity and the subsequent reliability.
 With one piece heavy duty straps and mineral or sapphire crystal even the cheapest watches in their line are designed to last.

-Here we take you through a selection of these watches.
+Here I take you through a selection of these watches.

 Opening the Bertucci range are the resin cased watches.
 The body of the watch is a durable fibre reinforced poly-resin which makes for a light (42.5g) but deceptively tough watch.
 However, the caseback, crown and band buckles are all stainless steel which, in the case of back and crown, help to secure the watches 50M water rating.